cjjouanne/cjjouanne/README.md

 ## Leadership & Volunteering
-* **Capstone Project:** Team Leader in charge of 12 developers.
+* **Capstone Project:** Proyect Manager in charge of 12 developers.
 My duties included delimiting the Scope of the system, planning and managing the project, including the test and implementation plan, coordinating the work of the different team members, interacting with the client, and ensure compliance with the objectives, deadlines and committed costs.
 We took over a legacy project called Zmartboard.
 Currently working in [zmartboard.cl](https://zmartboard.cl/login)
 * **Pastoral UC:** I have participated as a volunteer in different projects since 2014 .
 As head of Finance (Capilla País 2018-2019), I was in charge of raising funds (up to $15K), and managing resources efficiently to meet the budget.
 As head of training (Trabajo País, Coro Misión País), I developed the training line for the volunteers on each project.